Aging & Disability Resource Connection Program (ADRC)

 Healthy Options Program (HOP):

 This program provides information and teaches practical skills on self-managing chronic health problems.
-The Office on Aging volunteer trainers will be certified and specialize in the Diabetes Model of this program.
+The Office on Aging has two certified Master Trainers who certify Peer Leaders for this program so it may be offered throughout the Coachella Valley.
+These Peer Leaders facilitate the workshop encouraging participation and feedback with attendees.
 HOP gives people the confidence and motivation they need to manage the challenges of living with a chronic health condition.

 The Legal Assistance Program ensures the rights and entitlements of persons sixty (60) years of age or older by providing or securing legal assistance such as: information, advice, counseling, administrative representation and judicial representation to an individual or to a group.
 Legal representation is provided by a member of the California State Bar or a non-attorney under the supervision and control of a member of the California State Bar.